 Now you'll create a folder for this week's lab.
 You'll be doing this for each of your lab assignments.

-Here are six steps involved in creating programs in Python (or in any other programming language).
+There are six steps involved in creating programs in Python (or in any other programming language).

 You should know what the goal and function of the program is.